 The Company operates in a global market with income and costs possibly arising in a number of currencies.
 The majority of the operating costs are incurred in £GBP.
-The Company does not hedge potential future income or costs, since the existence, quantum and timing of such transactions cannot be accurately predicted.
+The Company does not hedge due to the Company incurring very few foreign currency denominated costs and thus the cost and time taken to hedge would be far greater than the benefit.
 The Company did not have foreign currency exposure at year end.

-19. RELATED PARTY TRANSACTIONS
+21. RELATED PARTY TRANSACTIONS